 How can you measure the return on your content efforts?
 Well, it depends on your goals and attributing a value to each action / event / outcome.
 This requires careful tracking throughout the customer journey.
 Luckily, the market is saturated with tools that can do just this.

 Google Analytics is of course the most accessible tool (although you’ll need expertise to set up goals and tracked URLs correctly), and there are other tools to measure backlink results (such as Ahrefs) and rankings (such as Wincher).
 The social ad platforms provide their own data, which can be used to calculate the ROI of paid campaigns and worked into your overall budget.

 The methods for calculating ROI on content marketing efforts are detailed and complex, and very dependent on your ambitions.
-I won’t go into great depth in this article, but can point you towards our white paper guide to tracking ROI for content marketing.
-Download and bookmark it for later.

 This article has highlighted some of the ways in which your brand can forge a path ahead as a publisher of great content.
 There needs to be a shared mindset across the organisation in order to maximise value from this opportunity.
 Each part of your business must understand how their insights can be translated into storytelling, and you must have the resources to research, create, and distribute smartly.